sigstat/sigstat/docs/XML/SigStat.Common.md

 ##### Summary

-This transformation will fill "holes" in the "Time" feature by interpolating the last known feature values.
+This transformation fills the gaps of the signature by interpolating the last known feature values.
+The gaps are identified using time and pressure.

 ##### See Also